Last updated: November 28th, 2023

 Cruisers skew toward the entry level, so you’ll find them cheaper on average.
 But for comparable quality, cruisers and hybrids cost roughly the same.

-The cheapest hybrids worth buying start around $500–$600.
+The cheapest hybrids worth buying start $500–$600.
 That’ll snag you a trustworthy (if unexciting) classic like the Trek FX 1, Specialized Sirrus 1.0, or Co-op CTY 1.0.
+If you’d prefer a low-maintenance belt drive, then the Priority Classic Plus and Gotham Edition (read the full comparison here) are also within reach.

 That’s arguably the limit for practical upgrades, but it’s entirely possible to drop three grand on a cutting-edge hybrid with the best of everything.